This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Make the seasoning by mixing together cumin, chili powder, onion powder, garlic powder, and salt in a small bowl.
-Season both sides of the steak with the seasoning.
-Set aside.
+• Season the Steak: In a small bowl, mix cumin, chili powder, onion powder, garlic powder, and salt.
+Season both sides of the steak.

-• Set a heavy 10-inch skillet over medium-high heat and let it heat up for 1 minute.
-Add ½ tablespoon of olive oil to the pan and let it heat for 30 seconds.
-Add the steak, frying on each side for 3 to 4 minutes, or to desired doneness.
-(Cooking the meat for this length of time will deliver steak that is between medium and medium rare.)
+• Cook the Steak: Heat a heavy 10-inch skillet over medium-high heat for 1 minute.
+Add ½ tablespoon of olive oil and heat for 30 seconds.
+Add the steak and cook for 3 to 4 minutes per side, or until it reaches your preferred doneness (this timing gives medium to medium-rare).

-• Add an additional ½ tablespoon of oil to the skillet.
-Add the onions and bell peppers and cook, stirring frequently for 5 minutes.
-Add the garlic and cook for 30 seconds more.
+• Cook the Vegetables: Add the remaining ½ tablespoon of oil to the skillet.
+Add onions and bell peppers and cook, stirring often, for 5 minutes.
+Add garlic and cook for 30 seconds more.

-• Spoon the meat and vegetables into warm tortillas.
-Serve plain or top with sour cream, cheese, cilantro, guacamole, or salsa.
+• Serve: Spoon the steak and vegetables into warm tortillas.
+Add toppings like sour cream, cheese, guacamole, salsa, or cilantro, if desired.

 Notes